xzhoulab/iDEA/docs/index.md

 ## Required input data
 ------------
+`iDEA` requires two types of input data:
-`iDEA` requires gene-level summary statistics in terms of fold change/effect size estimates and their variances as inputs, which can be obtained using any existing single-cell RNAseq DE approaches (i.e., [zingeR](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1406-4), [MAST](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5), etc.).
-Also `iDEA` requires a corresponding gene specific annotations, which are from the public databases (i.e., [KEGG](https://www.genome.jp/kegg/), [Reactome](https://reactome.org/), etc.).
+- gene-level summary statistics in terms of fold change/effect size estimates and their variances as inputs, which can be obtained using any existing single-cell RNAseq DE approaches (i.e., [zingeR](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1406-4), [MAST](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5), etc.).
+- Corresponding gene specific annotations, which are from the public databases (i.e., [KEGG](https://www.genome.jp/kegg/), [Reactome](https://reactome.org/), etc.).
 With DE test statistics as inputs, iDEA builds upon a hierarchical Bayesian model for joint modeling of GSEA and DE analysis.

 ### 1. Summary statistics, e.g.,
 ```